ChenxiNie/ChenxiNie.github.io/_posts/2022-12-11-reassortment-rate-and-migration-rate.md

 ---
-title: 'Exploring reassortment rate and migration rate in segmented viruses'
+title: 'A simulation algorithm to help explore the reassortment rate and reassortment rate'
 date: 2022-12-11
 permalink: /posts/2022/12/reassortment-rate-and-migration-rate/
 tags: